Marketing Ideas14 April 2026

 It Looks Outdated

 Design trends change, but more importantly, user expectations change.
 If your website looks like it was built 8–10 years ago, visitors will subconsciously question whether your business has evolved too.
 Cluttered layouts, small text, dated fonts, and busy pages can quietly reduce trust.
-A modern website doesn’t need to be flashy.
+A modern website doesn't need to be flashy.
 It just needs to feel clean, structured, and easy to navigate.
+For inspiration on what modern looks like, browse our portfolio of recent projects.

 It's Not Built for Mobile

 For most small businesses, over half of website traffic now comes from mobile devices.
-If your site requires zooming, scrolling sideways, or feels awkward to use on a phone, you’re likely losing enquiries without realising it.
-A redesign isn’t just about appearance — it’s about usability.
+If your site requires zooming, scrolling sideways, or feels awkward to use on a phone, you're likely losing enquiries without realising it.
+A redesign isn't just about appearance — it's about usability.
 A mobile-first structure ensures your business feels accessible and professional from the first tap.
+We explore this further in why mobile-friendly sites matter.

 You Can't Update It Easily